Quamolit/quamolit/README.md

-[Refactoring] Quamolit in calcit-js
+Quamolit in calcit-js
 ----

-> what if we make animations in React's way?
+> what if we describe UI transitions in React's way?
+Previously written in [ClojureScript](https://github.com/Quamolit/quamolit.cljs).

 Demo http://r.Quamolit.org/quamolit.calcit/

-> Still prototype...

 Features: